Lack of Follow Up Syndrome

 The Sales Cycle

-Although you know exactly how to solve their problem, they need more information first.
+Although you know exactly how to solve your potential client’s problem, she needs more information first.
 Important decisions take time, especially when money’s involved.
-You’ll get better results when you pinpoint which part of the sales cycle they’re in.
+Your results skyrocket when you pinpoint which part of the sales cycle a potential client is in.

 3 Stages to a Sales Cycle

 - Awareness.
 She just realized a problem exists.
-She’s unsure this needs her immediate attention.
+Since its relatively new to her, she’s unsure this needs her immediate attention.

 - Research.
 Now she’s figuring out the various options.
 Can she do this on her own, postpone the decision or get some help?